fl00r/pickup/README.md

 # Pickup

-Pickup helps you to pick item from collection by it's weight/probability
+Pickup helps you to pick an item from a collection by its weight or probability.

 ## Installation